 St Joseph’s Parish School, Weipa – 2016

-St Joseph’s Parish School, the new Prep to Year 6 Catholic primary school opened on January 27, in time for the 2016 school year.
-The school is continuing to take enrolments for 2016 and future years.
+St Joseph’s Parish School is a Prep to Year 6 Catholic primary school that opened in Weipa on January 27, in time for the 2016 school year.
 St Joseph’s opened with 74 students in Prep to Year 3 and a composite Year 4 to 6 class, on the site adjoining St Joseph’s Catholic Church in Boundary Road.
-The school is expected to grow to a primary school with between 180 and 200 students with one class in each year level.
+The school now has one class per year level and is expected to grow to between 180 and 200 students.